-Track Costs Over Time
+Track Cost of Client Acquisition (COCA) Over Time

-The average cost of client acquisition just like its sibling, average client lifetime value, will be largely dependent on decisions that you make at your business model level -- the price point of your products and services, the kinds of clients you sell to, the target market, and the profitability.
+The average cost of client acquisition, just like its sibling, average client lifetime value, will be largely dependent on decisions that you make at your business model level -- the price point of your products and services, the kinds of clients you sell to, the target market, and the profitability.

 The Bottom Line

-So regardless of whether you're thinking about trying to get on a reality TV show like Shark Tank, raise outside capital, or you just want to make sure that you have a healthy business model, make sure that you're tracking, managing, optimizing, and spending a lot of time not just looking at your average client lifetime value, but also looking at your average cost of client acquisition, your COCA.
+So regardless of whether you're thinking about trying to get on a reality TV show like Shark Tank, raise outside capital, or want to make sure that you have a healthy business model, make sure that you're tracking, managing, optimizing, and spending a lot of time not just looking at your average client lifetime value, but also looking at your average cost of client acquisition, your COCA.